FelipePicchi/Felipe_abe516x/index.md

 4. Use of smoothing techniques and an unsupervised machine learning model for outlier/anomaly detection
 5. Ability to make my analysis reproducible

+**Disclaimer 1:** The notebook was not embedded in this website because it contains confidential information.
+Access will be provided for the instructor in a separate platform.
+**Disclaimer 2:** No interactive graphs were embedded in this website because it contains confidential information.
+Static snapshots were used as a replacement.

 * * *

 # First Concept/Method: API